Russian police battle anti-Putin protesters

 Such protests were unthinkable until December, when anger over the electoral fraud allegations spilled over.

-(Additional reporting by Alexei Anishchuk, Writing by Timothy Heritage; Editing by Alison Williams)
+(Additional reporting by Alexei Anishchuk, Writing by Timothy Heritage; Editing by Alison Williams and Anna Willard)